-NOTICE: Always use compressed air to clean the lens in the CD/DVD drive, and follow the instructions that come with the compressed-air product.
+D NOTICE: Always use compressed air to clean the lens in the optical drive, and follow the instructions that come with the compressed air product.
 Never touch the lens in the drive.

-If you notice problems, such as skipping, with the playback quality of your CDs or DVDs, try cleaning the discs.
+If you notice problems, such as skipping, with the playback quality of your media, try cleaning the discs.

-1 Hold the disc by its outer edge.
-You can also touch the inside edge of the center hole.
+Hold the disc by its outer edge.
+You can also touch the inside edge of the 1 center hole